 In-home medical waste may be disposed of as regular trash.
 For large volumes of medical waste or waste materials generated at doctors’ offices, health care facilities, medical research facilities or laboratories, contact the Pennsylvania Department of Environmental Protection (PADEP) for proper medical waste handling instructions.

 Meat and dairy products should be placed in the trash can.
 Organics like produce and egg shells can be used for compost.
 Learn more about composting here.

 For information about electronic waste or household hazardous waste including paint, batteries, automotive fluids, lawn chemicals and more, visit our HHW page.

 Haulers must meet the requirements of Act 90 relating to the Waste Transportation Safety Program State License Requirements in order to deliver waste to any LCSWMA facility.
-This also applies to any customer vehicle with a registered Gross Vehicle Weight (GVW) over 17,000 lbs. or trailer with a registered GVW over 10,000 lbs. that is hauling waste to waste facility in Pennsylvania.

 If your vehicle or trailer exceeds the Act 90 Waste Transporter Safety Program threshold listed above, you will need to call the PA Department of Environmental Protection (PA-DEP) at (717) 783-9258 to acquire a one-time exemption.
 PA-DEP will need a copy of your vehicle or trailer registration.

 In order to continue using any PA waste facility in the future, each vehicle or trailer will need a PA DEP Act 90 Waste Transportation Safety License.
 For more information, visit the “Municipal and Residual Waste Transportation and Safety Program” section of PA DEP’s website or contact PA DEP at (717) 783-9258.